-When conducting in vivo work with catheters, you can’t see beneath the skin.
-We wanted to show what is actually happening at the tip of the catheter, where blockages can occur, and what can be done to prevent them.
+Compromised patency often stems from blockages in the catheter, particularly the tip.
+Unfortunately, we can't see what's going on internally, making it extremely difficult to diagnose the root cause.
+As a result, we wanted to help identify what is happening at the tip of the catheter, where occlusions often occur, and what can be done to prevent them.

 Rat Catheters (3Fr)

-Test 1: Traditionally, a hemostat is used to access an externalized catheter with a blunt needle and plug.
-When the hemostat is released, blood pulls back as the catheter springs back to its normal shape.
-With a 3Fr rat catheter this pull back can be about 1µl.
+Test 1: Traditionally, a hemostat is used to clamp the externalized catheter and the catheter sealed with a plug.
+When the hemostat is released, blood pulls back into the catheter as the catheter springs back to its normal shape.
+With a 3Fr rat catheter this pull back is 6mm which equates to about 1µl.

-Test 2: In Test 2, we show the results when using a miniature external port.
-These ports, such as the PinPorts™ used in Instech Vascular Access Buttons™, limit pullback to the volume vacated when the injector tip is removed from the port; this 2mm of 25ga tubing equates to about 0.5µl.
+Test 2: We show the results when using an external port without positive pressure technique.
+These ports, such as the PinPorts™ used in Instech Vascular Access Buttons™, limit pullback to the volume vacated when the injector is removed from the port; this time, the pullback is 3mm which equates to about 0.5µl.

-Test 3: In our third test, we demonstrate the way to eliminate the pullback completely.
-We show that if you apply slight pressure to the syringe plunger as you remove the injector from the port - known as positive pressure technique - you can replace the volume of the injector tip with sterile flush or lock solution and can eliminate the blood pullback.
-This technique is well known to ICU nurses who deal with central venous catheters, but is not always practiced in laboratory animal research.
+Test 3: We demonstrate the way to eliminate the pullback completely.
+If you apply slight pressure to the syringe plunger as you remove the injector from the port - known as positive pressure technique - you can avoid pullback at the catheter tip as the sterile flush or lock solution remains within the catheter.
+This technique is well known to ICU nurses who deal with central venous catheters but is not always practiced in laboratory animal research.

 3Fr Rat Catheter Results